Model-independent energy budget for LISA: Gravitational waves in the SM plus a singlet

 A more careful evaluation of $R_*$ would require a more precise determination of $\xi_{\rm sh}$ based on the hydrodynamic equations.
 A more careful treatment is, in particular, also necessary in the case of hybrid transitions, where $\xi_{\rm sh} > \xi_w$.
 The bubble nucleation parameter $\beta$ in Eq.~\eqref{eq:Rstar} is defined in terms of the temperature derivative of the three-dimensional Euclidean bounce action $S_3$,

 We use the Mathematica package \textsc{FindBounce}~\cite{Guada:2018jek, Guada:2020xnz} to compute $S_3$ as a function of $T$ based on the effective potential in Eq.~\eqref{eq:Veff}.
-The nucleation temperature $T_n$ is then determined by the condition that the probability of nucleating one bubble per Hubble volume and time approaches $P \simeq 1$, which amounts to the requirement that
+The nucleation temperature $T_n$ is then determined by the condition that the probability of nucleating one bubble per Hubble volume and time approaches $P \simeq 1$.
+For phase transitions close to the electroweak scale this amounts to the requirement that (for a discussion of this criterion see e.g. Ref.~\cite{Caprini:2019egz})

 The total GW energy density $\Omega_{\rm tot}$ in Eq.~\eqref{eq:Omegasw}, finally, is given by

 Here, $F$ accounts for the redshift of the signal from $T = T_*$ to the present time,